 \subsection{Synopsis}

-This review provides both the conceptual framework to characterize universality in driven open quantum matter, and highlights key instances of universality in various physical platforms.
+This review both provides the conceptual framework to characterize universality in driven open quantum matter and highlights key instances of universality in various physical platforms.
 It is organized as follows.

 \paragraph*{Principles of universality in driven open quantum matter (Secs.~\ref{sec:Lindblad-to-Keldysh}--\ref{sec:organ-princ-beyond}).}